 Table of contents

-You can’t know for sure that you are achieving business success with your DevOps approach unless you measure the right things and manage your DevOps operation to continuously keep the key performance indicators in the right balance.
-Think of it this way: DevOps without measurement – or without measuring the right things – is a fail.
+You can’t know for sure that you are achieving business success with your DevOps approach unless you measure the right things and manage your DevOps operation to continuously keep the key performance indicators in view.
+Think of it this way: DevOps without measurement—or without measuring the right things—is a fail.

 This ebook will introduce you to five critical drivers of DevOps success and show you how and what to measure to achieve that success: business success, customer experience, application and infrastructure performance, engineering velocity, and quality.

 We can define what valuable software means by relating it back to a set of measurable goals that are most important for the company.
 For instance, software can be valuable to the company when it helps grow the customer base, increase revenue, reduce customer service costs, or any number of other objectives.